getporter/porter/CONTRIBUTING.md

   This is useful when you are working on the exec or kubernetes mixin.
 * `install` installs porter _and_ the mixins from source into **$(HOME)/.porter/**.
 * `test-unit` runs the unit tests.
-* `test-integration` runs the integration tests.
-This requires a kubernetes cluster setup with credentials located at **~/.kube/config**.
-Expect this to take 20 minutes.
 * `docs-preview` hosts the docs site.
 See [Preview Documentation](#preview-documentation).
 * `test` runs all the tests.